LogtalkDotOrg/logtalk3/coding/highlight.js/NOTES.md

 	$ node tools/build.js -n logtalk

 The new `highlight.pack.js` file will be created in the `build` folder.
 See the highlight.js for detailed build instructions.
+The `source.html` can be used to test the build.